MelancholicSeal/AdvanceOS/README.md

   - It hasn't been tested yet
   - You should create your own docker file that runs the add_client to test

+--Note--
+- To test parallelism you should run many clients

 ## How It Works